Poniatowa: History

 Exact date of establishment of Poniatowa is not known, however, it must have existed before the year 1382, because on September 2, 1382, the Starosta of Lublin issued a document co-signed by a man named Gotard, who was the owner of a village named Poniatowa.
-In the late Middle Ages, the Land of Lublin was located in eastern part of the Kingdom of Poland, near the border with Grand Duchy of Lithuania and Eastern Slavic lands.
-After King Kazimierz Wielki annexed Red Ruthenia into Poland (1340s), the region became populated with settlers from other parts of Lesser Poland.
+After King Casimir III the Great annexed Red Ruthenia into Poland (1340s), the region became populated with settlers from other parts of Lesser Poland.
 In the 15th century, some 178 new villages were founded in the Land of Lublin.
-They were owned by the szlachta noble families, who were supposed to answer royal call in case of an armed conflict (see Pospolite ruszenie).
+They were owned by the noble families, who were supposed to answer royal call in case of an armed conflict (see Pospolite ruszenie).
 By the early 16th century, Poniatowa was under the authority of a Castellan from nearby Wąwolnica.
+It was administratively located in the Lublin Voivodeship in the Lesser Poland Province.

 In the Polish–Lithuanian Commonwealth Poniatowa remained a village, which was part of Lublin Voivodeship.
 It belonged to the aristocratic Poniatowski family, which gave Poland its last king – Stanisław August Poniatowski.
 The family gave its name to the settlement, although by the time Poniatowskis got to prominence its members were living elsewhere.
 The village was in private hands until the mid-19th century, when, after the Partitions of Poland, it became part of the Russian-controlled Congress Poland.
 The Bull ("Ciołek" in Polish) which appears on the town's coat of arms is borrowed from one of the Poniatowskis heraldic designs.

 20th century

+According to the 1921 census, the population of Poniatowa was exclusively Polish by nationality and Roman Catholic by confession.

 The present town of Poniatowa was founded in the late 1930s, to house arriving workers of the new telecommunications equipment factory PZT (Zaklady Tele i Radiotechniczne - Filia nr 2), construction of which began in 1937.
 The factory was part of the Central Industrial Region, and was to supply radio equipment to the Polish Army.
 First buildings of the new town were put up in 1939, just before the outbreak of World War II and the German conquest of Poland.
 During the German occupation, the already erected factory was used by the Nazis to support the war effort using slave labor.